alex-e-leon/reset-css-complete/README.md

 ## Why would you want to reset everything?

-Resetting everything to a consistent baseline means that you can build your styles from the ground up.
+Resetting everything to a consistent baseline means that you can __build your styles from the ground up__ and you __never need to reset elements again__.
-Any elements you don't reset globally that you want to customize requires you to reset them inside the styles you write.
-This means you often end up having to reset buttons or link elements multiple times.
+Not resetting elements globally means you often end up having to reset buttons or link elements multiple times in different places.
-A complete reset.css means that you can use html semantically without worrying about adding unwanted styles.
+A complete reset.css allows you to use html semantically without worrying whether an element will add any styles.

 ## What about normalize.css?